rmhsilva/oook/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-`OOOK` is some Rails-esque ORM *magic* on top of the venerable `CL-SQL` package, which has been providing a solid SQL abstraction in Common Lisp for years.
+`OOOK` is some data manipulation *magic* on top of the venerable `CL-SQL` package, which has been providing a solid SQL abstraction in Common Lisp for years.

 The goal of `OOOK` is to greatly decrease "standard" database-driven web application development time with the trade-off of slightly less flexiblity.